JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 $$\sigma^2 = \frac{( \sum_{i=1}^n (x_i - \mu)^2}{n-1}$$

-The first thing to notice about this formula is that if everyone is identical, then the variance will be zero since everyone’s individual value for $X$ would be equal to the mean.
+The first thing to notice about this formula is that if everyone is identical, then the variance will be zero since everyone’s individual value for X would be equal to the mean.
 If you are looking at the distribution of age in a classroom and everyone is the same age, then the variance is zero.

-Key point:  Remember that the size of the variance – zero or large – doesn’t tell you anything about the level of $X$ – you could have zero variance for a group of old people (average age is high) or for a group of young people (average age is low).
+Key point:  Remember that the size of the variance – zero or large – doesn’t tell you anything about the level of X – you could have zero variance for a group of old people (average age is high) or for a group of young people (average age is low).
 If you compare two groups, the group with the higher variance is more spread out across the possible responses, and the group with the lower variance is more concentrated in a few categories near the mean.

 ### Standard deviation{-}

 We typically don’t actually report the variance, but instead use the standard deviation.
 The standard deviation ($\sigma$) is simply the square root of the variance.
 Variance=4 means standard deviation=2.

 Why not just report and use the variance?
 Standard deviation is preferable since the unit of measurement is the same as the mean.
 If you report the mean age of a group of students is 22 years, then it is useful to report a measure of dispersion that is also measured in years rather than years-squared.
-Since we square the difference between each observation, the metric of variance is always $X^2$ which is not as easy to explain as something that is scaled in the same way as $X$.
+Since we square the difference between each observation, the metric of variance is always X^2 which is not as easy to explain as something that is scaled in the same way as X.

 ## When are descriptive statistics useful?